 - Category 2: Your mother was a citizen of Italy when you were born (she was not yet a citizen of the United States and given that your birthdate was January 1, 1948, or later);

 - Category 3: Your paternal grandfather was a citizen of Italy, your father was born outside of Italy, either in the United States or in another nation, and at the time of his birth, your paternal grandfather was still a citizen of Italy;

 - Category 4: Your maternal grandfather was a citizen of Italy, was born outside of Italy, either in the United States or in another nation, and at the time of her birth, your paternal grandfather was still a citizen of Italy, and given that your birthdate was January 1, 1948, or later;

 - Category 5: Your maternal or paternal great-grandfather was a citizen of Italy, your maternal or paternal grandparent was born outside of Italy, either in the United States or in another nation, and your maternal or paternal great-grandfather was a citizen of Italy when your grandparents were born.

 Check with us if you’re eligible to apply for Italian Citizenship by Descent!

 How To Apply for Italian Citizenship by Descent

-Individuals who wish to apply for Italian citizenship by descent must do so at the Italian Consulate in their country of lawful residence.
-Every Italian Consulate has somewhat distinct procedures in terms of required paperwork and translations, scheduling appointments, and waiting hours.
-The legal criteria for acquiring Italian citizenship by descent, on the other hand, are the same.
-Individuals who have obtained permanent residency in a municipality in Italy can also petition for Italian citizenship by descent.
+Individuals who wish to apply for Italian Citizenship by descent must do so at the Italian Consulate in their country of lawful residence.
+Every Italian Consulate has somewhat distinct procedures regarding required paperwork and translations, scheduling appointments, and waiting hours.
+The legal criteria for acquiring Italian Citizenship by descent, on the other hand, are the same.
+Individuals who have obtained permanent residency in a municipality in Italy can also petition for Italian Citizenship by descent.